A site dedicated to the soldiers of the Regiments of the

 Baltimore, Ohio 43105

-This reunion is open to all 3rd Engineer Special Brigade personnel or any other Army Amphibian who wishes to join us!!
+This reunion was open to all 3rd Engineer Special Brigade personnel or any other Army Amphibian who wished to join us!!

 Other Amphibian Engineer Units